 If the court intends sentences to run consecutively, the text field for the entry must set forth the court, case numbers of the sentences the court intends to run consecutively, date(s) judgment entered, and sentence length for each of the consecutive cases.
-In order for a sentence to run consecutively, the order of sentences must start with the first judgment entered; that is, a sentence cannot be consecutive to another sentence that has a subsequent date of judgment.
+In order for a sentence to run consecutively, the order of sentences must start with the first judgment entered.
+A sentence cannot be consecutive to a sentence that was entered after it.